lens-protocol/momoka/README.md

 #### startDAVerifierNode

 This is a start watching all the DA items coming in and logging it all out in your terminal.
 You can use the docker to just run it, or you can install the package and run it on your own server.
-This will install foundry and run a forked node automatically for you.

 ```ts
 import { startDAVerifierNode, EthereumNode } from '@lens-protocol/data-availability-verifier';